Turku Animated Film Festival: Interview with Kimmo Sillanmikko

 PS: Who will be the guests of TAFF?

-KS: I already can reveal Bastien Dubois who garnered an Oscar nomination in 2011 for his film Madagascar; he will give a masterclass.
+KS: I can already reveal Bastien Dubois, who garnered an Oscar nomination in 2011 for his film Madagascar; he will give a masterclass.
 Adrien Merigeau, the art director from Cartoon Saloon, who was involved in Song of the Sea and The Secret of Kells, will join us too for a masterclass.

 PS: Why is art house animation so important to you for showing on TAFF?